Built-in Plugin

 testing:coverage

-Unit Test Coverage, calculates the unit test coverage result through the unit test result report, and reports the badge.
+Unit Test Coverage, calculates the coverage based on unit test result reports and reports badge data.

 Applicable Events